Mostly Resilient

 Self-Enrichment Teachers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Self-enrichment teaching — think cooking classes, yoga instruction, art workshops, and music lessons — is holding up really well against AI because the heart of this job is deeply human.
-Demonstrating a brush stroke, correcting someone's yoga pose, or cheering on a nervous beginner all require real-time observation, physical presence, and genuine emotional connection that AI simply can't replicate.
+Self-enrichment teachers (think cooking, art, music, and yoga instructors) are holding up really well because the heart of this job is deeply human.
+Demonstrating a brush stroke, spotting a student's yoga pose, or encouraging a nervous beginner all require real-time observation and emotional connection that AI simply cannot replicate.

 Read full analysis